Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 BlockDAG blockchain explorer interface.
 Source: BlockDAG website

-BlockDAG has introduced a blockchain explorer and faucet on its testnet, allowing users to interact and test some of the platform's components.
+BlockDAG project has introduced a blockchain explorer and faucet on its testnet, allowing users to interact and test some of the platform's components.
 However, this minimal functionality offers limited proof of the underlying technology.
 For a project that claims to have raised over $100 million, we’d expect something more substantial.

 As far as we can tell, this setup could be as simple as a basic interface storing data without true blockchain integration.
 It’s hardly an indicator of technical development worthy of a large-scale Layer-1 blockchain project.